rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 * SDKCF-5777: Enabled triggers validation for test campaigns.
 * SDKCF-5778: Updated compile and target SDK to API 33 (Android 13).
 * SDKCF-5565: Added Push Primer feature for Android 13 and up devices.
 Please see [usage](#push-primer) section for details.
+* SDKCF-5612: Updated `configure()` API to optionally override subscription ID and config URL at runtime.

 ### 7.1.0 (2022-06-24)
 * SDKCF-5256: Added sending of impression events with campaign details to analytics account.